bbalganjjm/natural_js/docs/v2/page-containers-example.md

 # Controller

 `examples/vite/m7/main.ts` defines the picker once.
 Its view factory clones the authored picker template into a fresh root.
 The application creates one `Rows<{ selected: string }>` store and passes it to every mount.
 The controller uses the CVC signal for event listeners, subscribes to shared selection updates with `own` for cleanup, and emits a picked person through `output`.
 Main, People Tab, and Preview Tab each mount that definition with independent inputs and subscribe to output; Popup receives the same definition and awaits its result.
 The Help Tab borrows its prewritten inline root.
 A choice returned by the Popup opened from Preview also updates Preview's authored output.
-Each workspace owns its main page, Tabs handle, Popup opening, and event controller, and releases them before removing its root.[^controller]
+Each workspace owns its main page, Tabs handle, Popup opening, and event controller, and releases them before removing its root.
+Explicit removal returns focus to the external Add screen button; expected `AbortError` from canceled main or Tab readiness is not reported as an application failure.[^controller][^browser]

 # How it works